Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 - **Description**: Introduced in `Docker 20.10`, the Overlay2 network driver is optimized.

 ### Cilium Network (cilium)
-- **Description**: Cilium is an open-source networking and security project that offers advanced networking features, including API-aware network security and load balancing.
+- **Description**: Cilium is an open-source networking and security project that offers advanced networking features
+  - API-aware network
+  - security and load balancing.
 - **Use Cases**: Advanced networking and security requirements, often in Kubernetes environments.

 ### Gossip Network (gossip)